September 5, 2023

 The workout library has something for every level of exerciser but our favorite workouts in Open Fit (and the reason we recommend it) is for the barre routines with Andrea Rogers.

-We loved test driving the Tracy Anderson Online Studio.
+I loved test driving the Tracy Anderson Online Studio.

 Just in case you aren’t familiar with her, Tracy Anderson is a fitness instructor who developed a unique workout method that’s launched her into a Hollywood fitness instructor and mega fitness brand.